iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 #### Frequency Domain Data

    When we convert to the frequency domain, the picture becomes clearer.
-The energy components of the vibratory process are mainly concentrated at the lower frequencies, as expected.
+The energy components of the vibratory feeder process are mainly concentrated at the lower frequencies, as expected.
 Additionally, the vibration dampers absorb higher frequencies associated with the product processing somewhat, making the upper half of the spectrum the ideal candidate to focus on for fault detection.

    In most cases, there is no a-priori information about the machine provided by the customer, simply because it does not exist.
 Setting precise thresholds